751.10 General Superstructure

 751.10.1.7.2 Standard Partial Depth Precast Prestressed Panel Bridge Deck Slabs Using SIP P/C P/S Panel Forms

 (A) Precast prestressed panel bridge deck cross sections are not shown.
-Three-inch precast prestressed panel forms with a 5 1/2-inch minimum cast-in-place concrete topping shall be the preferred bridge deck used on all girder and beam superstructures except as noted in EPG 751.10.2.1.
+A partial depth cast-in-place deck shall consist of three-inch precast prestressed panel forms with a 5 1/2-inch minimum cast-in-place concrete topping.
 For details, use standard full depth CIP deck cross sections and top deck reinforcement only replacing the bottom layer of reinforcement between the girders with panels.
 For nonstandard roadway cross sections, the deck slab is designed like a full depth CIP deck slab and detailed as before for standard roadway cross sections within the limits of panel width given in EPG 751.10.2.1 Precast Prestressed Concrete Panel Forms - Design.
 Cantilever reinforcement details for partial depth P/C P/S panel deck slabs are shown below.

 (B) Slab design includes an allowance for 35 psf future wearing surface.